chxmpizz/chxmpizz/README.md

 Hello , I'm Rattasat Onnomdee and you can call me 'Champ'.
 I'm Computer Science at Thammasat University.
 I'm passionate on Web Development and ML for a Full Stack developer or Data Science.
-I enjoy and fun for learning about New things Although I've started late.
+I enjoy and fun for learning about New things Although I've started lately.
 ---
 ## MY TECK STACK